Virajpet: Civic administration

-The Virajpet Town Panchayat is the municipality in charge of the civic and infrastructural assets of the town.
+The Virajpet Nagar Panchayat is the municipality in charge of the civic and infrastructural assets of the town.
 Virajpet has a town area of 8.26 km2.
 The municipal council consists of 18 elected representatives, called councillors, one from each of the 18 wards (localities) of the town.
-A councillor from the majority party is selected as a President.
+A councillor from the majority party is selected as a president.
+The council initially met at the Town Hall, which was built in 1932, before it was expanded in 1956.
+However, the council then met in another building constructed for the purpose, which also housed the administrative staff associated with the municipality.

 For elections to the Lok Sabha, Virajpet falls under the Mysore constituency.
 Prior to revision of the constituencies by the Delimitation commission in 2008, the town came under Mangalore constituency.
 For elections to the State Legislative Assembly, the town falls under the constituency that, apart from the town, includes the surrounding villages, and sends one member to the assembly.